BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 		- ensure only admins can go to the Overseer(admin)page
 			- upon an admin's login, automatically go to Overseer page
 			- Should admins be able to go to regular user page(Homepage)? = yes and done ( CHECK if admins can create lists/tasks and the data is bound&saved to them on backend )
+		- ensure completed task is different somehow(event for CSS change?)
 		- Ensure userdata is saved, encrypt password
 		- put a confirmation message for list deletion as a safety measure
 		- Models are good(for now?)